Rob Dover: Personal life

 Dover was born and raised in Norfolk, Nebraska where he graduated high school in 1977.
 He then went on to earn a double Bachelors degrees in Business & Finance and Spanish from Wayne State College in 1988.
 He married his wife, Ann, in August 1993 and they have four children together.
 Dover works in real estate.

 He is a member of the Nebraska Chamber of Commerce, Joint Economic Development Initiative, Norfolk Chamber of Commerce, Century, Boy Scouts of America, Nebraska Realtors Association and the National Association of Realtors.

 He is a former commissioner for Nebraska real estate, former member of the Lutheran High Northeast Capital Campaign, and has sat as a member on several fundraisers and campaigns.

 Nebraska State Legislature

 As of 2025, Dover is a member of the Appropriations Committee along with Statewide Tourism And Recreational Water Access and Resource Sustainability (LB406).

 District 19 of Nebraska's Legislative District covers all of Madison County, Nebraska and the southern half of Pierce County, Nebraska.

 LGBTQA+

 Dover is against allowing gender-affirming care for minors.
 He is also against trans students playing in boy/girls sports that do not match with gender assigned at birth.
-Dover was a co-sponser of Legislative Bill (LB89) in the 2025 session, also known as The Stand with Women Act.
+Dover was a co-sponsor of Legislative Bill (LB89) in the 2025 session, also known as The Stand with Women Act.